-Humans intuitively pattern meaningless symbolic elements into meaningful units when we comprehend and produce language.
+Humans intuitively pattern meaningless symbolic elements into meaningful units when comprehending and producing language.
 The rules and structures governing this patterning - phonology - act as a cognitive filter for the underlying structure of language as it is transformed into external action, whether through speech, sign, or tactile language.
 The wide variety of patterns that humans produce across languages, and their mappings from underlying forms to surface forms, show a remarkable computational simplicity, combined with efficient and accurate learning algorithms.
 I draw on automata theory, formal language theory, grammatical inference, and mathematical logic to clarify the nature of the human mental capacity of phonology.

 No Free Lunch in Linguistics or Machine Learning. (with J. Heinz).
 Language, Volume 95, Issue 1

 Subregular Complexity Across Speech and Sign.
 Qualifying Paper, Stony Brook University, 2017